Lo-o/Choropleth-map-Netherlands-Bokeh-Python/README.md

 This is obtained through CBS's open data protocol and the Python 'cbsodata' module to access this API.
 Other data crunching is done in Pandas.

+Click on 'Github Netherlands Choropleth map bokeh.ipynb' in the github window above.
+Github should display a version of the notebook in the browser.

+Unfortunately, currently Bokeh doesn't render in this online view currently.
+I have used screenshots for illustration purposes.
+When running locally, things should work nicely.